codeclubiul/webweavers/Chapter1.md

 # 📘 Chapter - 1: The Basics

-Welcome to the first chapter of our competition!
+Welcome to the first round of our competition!
 Before you dive in, here are some essential details you need to know:

 ## 📝 Registration & Submission